What is the Price/Earnings to Growth (PEG) Ratio?

 PEG = Share Price / Earnings per share / Earnings per Share growth rate

-Fast Co has a price of $58.00, 2018 EPS of $2.15, and 2019 EPS of $3.23
+- Fast Co has a price of $58.00, 2018 EPS of $2.15, and 2019 EPS of $3.23.

-Fast Co therefore as a P/E of 27.0x, which divided by its growth rate of 50 results in a PEG ratio of 0.54
+- Fast Co, therefore, has a P/E of 27.0x, which divided by its growth rate of 50, results in a PEG ratio of 0.54.

-Moderate Co has a price of $146.12, 2018 EPS of $11.43, and 2019 EPS of $13.25
+- Moderate Co has a price of $146.12, 2018 EPS of $11.43, and 2019 EPS of $13.25.

-Moderate Co has a P/E of 12.8x, divided by growth in EPS of 15.9 results in a PEG of 0.80
+- Moderate Co has a P/E of 12.8x, which divided by growth in EPS of 15.9, results in a PEG of 0.80.

-Slow Co has a price of $45.31, 2018 EPS of $8.11, and 2019 EPS of $8.65
+- Slow Co has a price of $45.31, 2018 EPS of $8.11, and 2019 EPS of $8.65.

-Slow Co’s P/E is 5.6x, divided by growth of 6.7 results in a PEG ratio of 0.84
+- Slow Co’s P/E is 5.6x, which divided by growth of 6.7, results in a PEG ratio of 0.84.

-There is one major difference between these two companies (all else being equal), which is that Fast Co is growing it’s earnings per share at a much faster rate than Slow Co.
+There is one major difference between these two companies (all else being equal), which is that Fast Co is growing its earnings per share at a much faster rate than Slow Co.
 Given how quickly Fast Co is growing, it seems reasonable to pay more for the stock.
-One way of estimating how much more is by divided each company’s PE ratio by its growth rate.
+One way of estimating how much more, is by divided each company’s PE ratio by its growth rate.
 When we do this, we see that Fast Co may actually be “cheaper” than Slow Co given its increasing EPS.

 While the ratio helps adjust for growth over a period of time, it typically only takes into account a short time period, such as 1-3 years.
-For this reason, one of two years of high growth may overstate the benefit of buying the faster-growing company.
+For this reason, one or two years of high growth may overstate the benefit of buying the faster-growing company.
 The opposite is true with Slow Co.

-While it is often a helpful adjustment to P/E, it should be considered as only one of various factors when valuing a company.
+While it is often a helpful adjustment to P/E, it should be considered only one of various factors when valuing a company.

 Using the PEG ratio formula can be useful, but ultimately financial modeling is the best way to account for all aspects of a company’s growth profile when performing a valuation.
 Building a Discounted Cash Flow (DCF) model typically takes into account about 5 years of forecasted growth, plus a terminal value, to arrive at the net present value of the business.